po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Go to [Location Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/location) and then scroll down to Syntax.

-    * 🔑 The Document.location is a read-only property returns a Location object.
+    * 🔑 The Document.location is a read-only property that returns a Location object.

     * 🔑 This provides information on the URL of the document.